Clive and Jahlanna

 to spurting ruin.

 dying utgors.
-The last remaining pack member, seeing the fate of its brethren, thought
+The last remaining pack member, seeing the fate of its brethren,

-as always, had caught the implied insult Hug-lo had hurtled at him.
+cold and silent as always, had caught the implied insult Hug-lo had hurtled

-arena door drew up, and once again a mighty monster form the vistas of
+once again the arena door drew up, and once again a mighty monster form

-bovine creature which Jahlanna told Clive was a gigantic plains-thag.
+a mighty bovine creature which Jahlanna told Clive was a gigantic plains-thag.

 It was not of the same species as the common thag, which is synonymous

 with the giant aurochs, the gigantic wild bull of the forests of primeval

 Europe.
 Though referred to by the same name by the Pellucidarans, the beast

 which was now pawing ferociously at the ground with a gigantic fore-hoof

 was of the same species as the mighty long-horned bison of Pleistocene

 North America, the monster once hunted by the ancient ancestors of the

 Cherokee and the Apache.
 Its sweeping spread of horns was over twelve feet.

 When the creature bellowed, the deafening volume shook the Mahar amiptheater